Is Extra Travel Worth Additional Savings? Plus Calculator

 Now if we were to take my truck, that only gets about 13 mpg, then it would actually cost more overall to shop at Aldi’s by about $1.37 even though we saved the same $15 spent at the store.
 It will cost about $16.37 in gas to drive the additional 56 miles.

 We can increase the savings by doing a more bulk purchase fewer times a month.
 If we condensed our shopping so that we only have to go three times a month, while still purchasing the same amount overall.
 We can continue to save a total of $60 a month ($20 a week for three weeks instead of $15 a week for four weeks) and after spending $8.19 extra in gas to travel to the further store, we will have saved a total of $11.81 per trip.
+This approach aligns with our goal to consolidate expenses and minimize unnecessary trips, allowing us to better allocate resources.
+By adopting this maximize savings strategy for 2014, we can ensure that every trip is focused on efficiency and value.
+Over time, these incremental changes can lead to significant financial benefits, reinforcing our commitment to smarter spending habits.

 If you drive extra distance to purchase at wholesale clubs like Costco or Sam’s Club then you may benefit even more depending on how far you go.
 Here is a chart that compares savings with distance traveled: